-Nicholas Robert Thayer is a London-born, Melbourne-based composer, producer and DJ, working across neo-classical, electronic, and rock music.
+Nicholas Robert Thayer is a London-born, Antwerp-based composer and producer, working across neo-classical, electronic, and rock music.
 He is the current music director for House Of Makers, an Amsterdam based multi-disciplined performing arts company.
 Nicholas built his name in the club music realm under the pseudonym ‘Nick Thayer’, where he is known for defying the limiting factors of genre.
 This approach is reflected in all his work, which is characterised by the drawing together of disparate musical ideas: lightness and darkness, harmony and dissonance, noise and silence.

 Coming from a family firmly planted in the music world, Nicholas grew up with a classical music training, studying violin and piano, before branching out into the world of rock and funk as a guitarist with a string of bands.
 Then, deciding that computers were easier to deal with than lead singers, Nick forged a path for himself as an electronic music producer, studying at La Trobe University in Melbourne, Australia.